 Co-branded credit cards

 The first thing you need to know is that there are actually two types of travel credit cards - general and co-branded cards.
 Co-branded cards are those that are tied to a particular airline, for example, United Airlines, American Airlines or Delta.
 All of these airlines have a loyalty program that lets you collect miles every time you fly.
 They also have credit cards associated with them, and those credit cards let you earn miles too, and miles are added to your account.
 Such credit cards usually have increased rewards on this airline purchases and standard rewards on all other purchases.
-For example, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® credit card offers 2 miles per dollar on American purchases, at gas stations and restaurants.
+For example, the Citi® / AAdvantage® Executive World Elite™ Mastercard® credit card offers 2 miles per dollar on eligible American purchases.
 Besides, such cards often have sign-up bonuses, which grant you additional miles if you spend a certain amount with this card.
 Co-branded cards typically have airline-specific perks, for example, a free access to a certain lounge or free checked bags.

 However, there are certain drawbacks to these cards that you need to know about.
 First of all, they are linked to certain airlines, meaning that you are rather limited in how you spend the miles.
 Some airlines let you transfer earned miles to partner airlines, but you may lose some value mid-course and generally it is far from convenient.
 Besides, airlines often impose restrictions on miles redemption.
 There can be blackout dates and no available seats, which is, admit it, just not good.
 And finally, the miles value may be different depending on what system the loyalty program operates.
 There are airlines that grant you a number of miles based on the distance you've flown, there are airlines that give more miles for more expensive tickets - i.e. revenue-based programs, and there are programs with fixed value.
 Ticket prices also vary depending on the class and status, and thus the value of one miles can vary quite a lot.
 Generally, loyalty programs tend to be overcomplicated, and it often makes no sense to work out the details.